Learning Automata with Name Allocation: Bar Languages and Automata

-Consequently, while our learning algorithms infer bar automata, they can also be used to learn the corresponding nominal/register automata.
-Let us remark that in terms of scope, our learning algorithms are incomparable to existing algorithms for deterministic and non-deterministic nominal/register automata:
+As a consequence of \Cref{rem:bar-aut-vs-nominal-aut}\ref{rem:bar-aut-vs-nominal-aut-1}, while our learning algorithms developed below infer bar automata, they can also be used to learn the corresponding nominal/register automata.
+With regard to the classes of data languages learnable in this way, our learning algorithms are incomparable to existing algorithms for deterministic and non-deterministic nominal/register automata:

-\begin{expl} The data language $\LF(L) = \setw{{u}ab{v}ac{w}bc}{{u}, {v}, {w} \in \Ats,\ a \neq b, b \neq c \in \names}$ accepted by the bar NFA of~\Cref{ex:barnfa} is not \emph{residual} in the sense of Moerman and Sammartino~\cite{ms22}, so that their algorithm $\nu$\NLstar for learning non-deterministic nominal automata does not apply; see appendix.
-In particular, this language is not accepted by any deterministic register automaton (a subclass of residual automata), hence existing learning algorithms for such automata~\cite{DBLP:conf/tacas/DierlFHJST24,CasselHJS16,CEGAR12,mssks17} do also not apply.
+\begin{rem} The data language $\LF(L_\alpha) = \setw{{u}ab{v}ac{w}bc}{{u}, {v}, {w} \in \Ats,\ a \neq b, b \neq c \in \names}$ accepted by the bar NFA of~\Cref{ex:barnfa} is not \emph{residual}~\cite{ms22}, so that the algorithm $\nu$\NLstar from \emph{op.~cit.} for learning residual non-deterministic nominal automata does not apply; see appendix.
+In particular, this language is not accepted by any deterministic register automaton (a subclass of residual automata), hence existing learning algorithms for such automata~\cite{DBLP:conf/tacas/DierlFHJST24,CasselHJS16,CEGAR12,mssks17} also do not apply.
 On the other hand, there exist data languages accepted by deterministic nominal automata that do not allow \emph{name-dropping}~\cite{skmw17}, or residual non-deterministic nominal automata that require \emph{guessing}~\cite[Sec.~3]{ms22}, and hence are not expressible by bar NFAs.
-This means that our learning algorithm applies to classes of data languages orthogonal to the classes captured by previous algorithms. \end{expl}
+This means that our learning algorithm applies to classes of data languages orthogonal to classes captured by previous algorithms. \end{rem}

 We conclude this section with the important observation that $\alpha$-renaming is computable at the level of bar automata.
-A bar automaton $\A$ is \emph{closed} if its literal language is closed under $\alpha$-equivalence with respect to the finite alphabet $\barNames_0$, that is, $L(\A) = L_\alpha(\A) \restriction \barNames_0$.
+A bar automaton $\A$ is \emph{closed} if its literal language is closed under $\alpha$-equivalence with respect to its finite alphabet~$\barNames_0$, that is, $L(\A) = L_\alpha(\A) \restriction \barNames_0$.